push-protocol/push-website/blog/2022-07-06-calling-all-hobbyist-devs-channel/index.md

 title: 'Calling all Hobbyist Devs!
 Channel Creation Gas Fee is now Refundable'
 authors: [push]
 image: './cover-image.webp'
-text: "The main goal of EPNS is to be the gold standard of notifications in the web3 world.
-To receive a specific notification a user has to set up a channel by which they can send notifications. "
+text: 'The main goal of EPNS is to be the gold standard of notifications in the web3 world.
+To receive a specific notification a user has to set up a channel by which they can send notifications. '
 tags: [Epnsproject, Blockchain, Notifications, Governance, Gas Fees]
 ---

 import { ImageText } from '@site/src/css/SharedStyling';

 ![Cover image of Calling all Hobbyist Devs!
 Channel Creation Gas Fee is now Refundable](./cover-image.webp)

 <!--truncate-->

 The main goal of EPNS is to be the gold standard of notifications in the web3 world.
 To receive a specific notification a user has to set up a channel by which they can send notifications.
 A full guide on setting up channels can be found [here](https://docs.epns.io/users/hello-world-channel/sending-notifications).
 More information on EPNS DAPP can be seen [here](https://app.epns.io/#/live_walkthrough).

 The community had recently voted on and passed<b> PIP-06: Reimburse channel-creation gas fees in $PUSH on developer request</b>.
 The results were immensely in favor of the proposal with 1.6M votes FOR and 2.6K votes AGAINST.